 This report is a monthly round-up from the Varonis Forensics Team documenting activity observed while responding to incidents, performing forensics, and reverse engineering malware samples.
 This report is intended to help you better understand the evolving threat landscape and adapt your defenses accordingly.

 Success Story of the Month

-One of Varonis’ customers, a large European transportation company, experienced a malware infection on several devices.
+One of Varonis’ customers, a large French transportation company, experienced a malware infection on several devices.